danielkpy/HIV-Awareness-Mini-Games/README.md

-# Final Year Project: HIV-Awareness-Games
+# Final Year Project: HIV-Awareness-Mini-Games
 A website developed to raise the awareness of HIV among young women with the use of mini-games.

 # Installation 🔌